 - Michigan Tech Aerospace Engineering Research Center (MARC)

 - Multi-Scale Technologies Institute (MuSTI)

-- Research and Innovation in STEM Education Institute (RISE)
+- Research and Innovation in STEAM Education (RISE)

 - Sustainable Futures Institute (SFI)

 - The Elizabeth and Richard Henes Center for Quantum Phenomena (CQP)